 Dr. Roberts’ Current Doctoral Students:

-Sara McGrath is a School Psychology doctoral student.
-She completed her undergraduate studies at the University of North Carolina at Chapel Hill and graduated in 2007 with a B.S. in Psychology.
+Sara Matherly is a School Psychology doctoral student.
+She is currently doing an internship at Blythewood High School and North Springs Elementary School, as well as with Developmental Pediatrics at USC Medical School and Palmetto Richland Hospital.
+In the spring of 2019, she will be supporting the social skills classrooms as part of the assessment and consultation team and at Blythewood High School supporting the school psychologist.
+Sara completed her undergraduate studies at the University of North Carolina at Chapel Hill and graduated in 2007 with a B.S. in Psychology.
 After graduating Sara worked with Greensboro TEACCH on educating high school teachers who worked with adolescents and adults with autism to create evidence-based goals and assist with transitioning to the work place.
 Sara then worked as Project Coordinator for the Communication and Neurodevelopmental Disabilities Lab at FPG Child Development Institute.
 During her time as Project Coordinator, she studied the role autism behaviors played in a child's ability to repair communication breakdowns.
 Her research interests include analyzing reciprocal communication skills, attention difficulties, social anxiety and biophysiological processes of children and adolescents with ASD and/or FXS, and differentiating autistic behaviors in FXS.
-Please see her vitae.

 Jordan Ezell completed her BA in Psychology and Nutrition from Samford University in 2013.
 During her undergraduate career, Jordan interned at the University of London’s Centre for Brain and Cognitive Development, assisting in face recognition trials in conjunction with the British Autism Study of Infant Siblings.
 Upon graduating, Jordan continued her work in developmental disabilities as a clinical trials associate at Monroe Carell Jr. Children’s Hospital at Vanderbilt, conducting medication trials with fragile X syndrome and autism.
 Her current research interests include pairing biophysiological processes and anxiety, differentiating anxiety in autism and fragile X syndrome and early detection and diagnosis.
 Please see her vitae.